markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 `container_template`, and the runtime opens a floating draggable panel.
 The panel can be closed with Escape or its close button.
 Inventory items can be dragged into the panel, and items inside the panel can be dragged back to inventory slots, equipment slots, or the map.
+Clicking an item inside an open container transfers it to the first free player inventory slot.
 It is drawn procedurally when no tile skin is supplied:

 ```toml
 [ui.container_templates.bag_small]